matwerber1/learning-graph-three-way-trades/README.md

-# Learning Graph - Three Way Trades
+# Learning Gremlin - Three Way Trades

 This project documents my early exploration into learning Graph database design and querying via Gremlin.
 I will walk through a real-world problem I want to solve and how I arrived at the answer.